doivglser/mindevenviro-fanciful/README.md

 # dev-shell-enviro

-Deployment Environment for Debian 9 GNU/Linux Stretch, in a minimal Desktop with Antivirus and Firewall.
+Deployment Environment for Debian 9 GNU/Linux Stretch, in a minimal Desktop with Antivirus and NIDS.

 # Requirements: